-With each new administration of Alpha Kappa Alpha, comes new programs focusing on Education, Economics, Health, The Black Family and The Arts.
-Mu Omega has always embraced these programs and it has been the Kansas City, Kansas community who has been the beneficiary of the service provided by the members of our chapter.
+With each new administration of Alpha Kappa Alpha, comes new programs focusing on Education, Economics, Health, The Black Family, and The Arts.
+Mu Omega has always embraced these programs and it has been the Kansas City, Kansas community that has been the beneficiary of the service provided by the members of our chapter.
 Mu Omega has enjoyed many notables and the notoriety of some of her members such as Alpha Kappa Alpha’s founding members, Beulah Burke and Ethel Jones Mowbray.